crossfidev/Plexus-Pool/docs/whitedoc/validation.rst

 ========================

-This document explains the inner workings of the validation subsystem of the Tezos shell, that sits between the peer-to-peer layer and the economic protocol.
+This document explains the inner workings of the validation subsystem of the mineplex shell, that sits between the peer-to-peer layer and the economic protocol.
 This part is in charge of validating chains, blocks and operations that come from the network, and deciding whether they are worthy to propagate.
 It is composed of three main parts: the